 - If anybody has a problem, conflict, or misunderstanding at any time related to competition day, PLEASE SPEAK WITH THAT PERSON FIRST IN A RESPECTFUL HONORING MANNER, AND THEN BRING OTHER LEADERSHIP INTO THE MATTER LATER IF THE MATTER STILL NEEDS RESOLUTION.

-Victory Coaching Values, Style, & Player/Parent Engagement:
+Victory Coaching Values, Style, & Engagement With Parents & Players

 - STANDARDS FOR VICTORY COACHES: We expect all of our coaches to hold to the highest standards of the Victory’s values at all times Character, Honor, and Excellence in their verbal and non-verbal communication and interaction with their players, referees, parents, and fans.
 We train and expect them to be kind, gentle, intense, direct, sensitive, caring, honoring, etc. at all times as they seek to get the best out of their players both in the game and in their character.